92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 This tutorial is a initial Documentation to run a Private Searx instance in Qubes-OS.
 ( This is work in progress, which performed well in my testings.)

-1. Run Terminal in Template Debian-10 and install dependacies here.
+1. Run Terminal in Template Debian-X and install dependacies here.

 2. Installing Dependancies-